Frequently Asked Questions

-A: After reviewing all of the pertinent information of the situation, we can help enter into dialogue with the medical team if appropriate, to help influence change in the care plan.
+A: After reviewing all of the pertinent information of the situation, we can dialogue with the medical team if appropriate, to help influence change in the care plan.
 If a satisfactory resolution isn’t achieved, we can help you find alternate medical teams that will provide the care you are looking for.

 Q: Our family is experiencing extreme conflict regarding the care of our elderly mother.
 What can you do in this situation?

 A: We can help by reviewing the current plan of care and making suggestions to achieve a more amiable solution.
 If the situation persists, we can put you in touch with professionals that can help by offering a more in-depth conflict resolution process.